ARMmbed/mbed-littlefs/DESIGN.md

 So, to summarize:

-1. The littlefs is composed of directory blocks
+1. The littlefs is composed of directory blocks.
-2. Each directory is a linked-list of metadata pairs
+2. Each directory is a linked-list of metadata pairs.
 3. These metadata pairs can be updated atomically by alternating which metadata block is active
 4. Directory blocks contain either references to other directories or files